 All reports, evaluations, and correspondence will become part of the fellows permanent personnel file.

-Feedback regarding the residency program and its faculty is derived from several sources.
-Each year, residents and fellows complete via MedHub a survey regarding:
+Feedback regarding the fellowship program and its faculty is derived from several sources.
+Each year, fellows complete via MedHub a survey regarding:

-In addition, as part of the Program Evaluation Committee’s Annual Program Evaluation, the chief resident, in conjunction with the residents, presents a report similar to the above survey, highlighting and expanding on whichever aspects the residents believe deserve the most attention.
+In addition, as part of the Program Evaluation Committee’s Annual Program Evaluation, the fellow presents rotation feedback, highlighting and expanding on whichever aspects the fellow believe deserve the most attention.

-Twice each year, each resident meets with the program director to discuss their progress through the program, career goals, and other resident-specific matters.
-In addition, those meetings serve as another venue for residents to provide confidential (in the sense that they don’t have to speak in front of their colleagues) feedback regarding the program.
+Twice each year, each fellow meets with the program director to discuss their progress through the program, career goals, and other resident-specific matters.
+In addition, those meetings serve as another venue for fellows to provide confidential (in the sense that they don’t have to speak in front of their colleagues) feedback regarding the program.